kevinDNx/CS122-Final-Project/README.md

 Figure out what libraries/packages to use for data analysis and visualization (numpy, scipy, matplotlib?).
 Then implement

 5. Interface.
-Use Flask to create the web app interface, implementing the data analysis and visualization in its visual component, and buttons in the UI to commence the collection/analysis.
+Use tkinter for the GUI, implementing the data analysis and visualization in its visual component, and buttons in the UI to commence the collection/analysis.

 Data Collection and Storage Plan (written by Author #1)